 nirvāṇa1, the realm of night.

 agner's Parsifal deals with (among other Buddhist concepts) saṃsarā (the

 cycle of rebirth, which can be heard in the music of Kundry) and deliverance or redemption from this cycle of rebirth.
 In one passage in the second act, after the critical kiss, Kundry and Parsifal speak

 of desire as burning.
 In his Fire Sermon the Buddha used burning as a metaphor for suffering.
 In the most

 widely accepted etymology of nirvāṇa, the word means blowing out, as in the blowing out of a flame.
 Therefore, at least on etymological arguments,

 nirvāṇa is the end of suffering, the blowing out of the flame when it is no longer fuelled by ignorance and desire.
 In Parsifal there is more than

+a hint of a sub-text about nirvāṇa.
 It is difficult to avoid the conclusion that, unlike Isolde, Kundry is released from

 saṃsarā into nirvāṇa, not by her own efforts but by the intervention of a Bodhisattva, that is,

 [Carl Suneson, Richard Wagner och den indiska tankevärlden, 19852]

 The bodhisattva doctrine includes a description of the transfer of merit [Sanskrit: punya] from a bodhisattva to those in need of

 help.
 The being who receives this help is freed from further rebirth and the consequences of their actions in earlier lives, karma, are not brought to maturity but absorbed

 in the depths of the bodhisattva's boundless sea of mercy.

 sthoff is surely right when he says of Kundry:

 Buddhist sense.
 None of the other commentators on Parsifal have given this sub-text any attention.
 Reciprocally, it is the compassion awakened in Parsifal by Kundry, in exact analogy to

 Wagner's treatment of the Buddha and Prakriti, that brings to Parsifal the medium of his last perfecting.

 n a recently published and thoughtful essay3, Ulrike Kienzle has expressed the view that the realm of night

 in Tristan und Isolde is equivalent to nirvāṇa (as it was understood by Wagner, that is, the "selige Nichts").
 Kienzle points to the entry in the

 Brown Book, mentioned in my article above, in which Wagner equated nirvāṇa to night and

 saṃsarā to day.
 Although Kienzle claims that Isolde enters into nirvāṇa at the end of the opera, this idea

 is difficult to reconcile with Wagner's statement that Kundry had undergone Isolde's transfiguration a thousand times.

 Various recent commentators on Tristan u.
 Isolde

 have mentioned that the rising phrase which opens that score was prefigured in an orchestral fantasy by Hans von Bülow

 which Wagner was studying in October 1854 (see his letter to von Bülow of 26 October), shortly before he made his first sketches for Tristan u.
 Isolde

 .
 The title of the fantasy is

 , opus 20.
 This shows how ideas about nirvāṇa

 were very much current in

 Wagner's circle of friends and colleagues.
 Also that these ideas were associated with Tristan u.
 Isolde

 from the very beginning.

 Suneson's brief discussion of the doctrine of the "transfer of merit" might have been based on his reading of primary sources but it is likely that his main source was the

 summary of this doctrine in Har Dayal's The Bodhisattva Doctrine in Buddhist Sanskrit Literature

+, pages 188-193.
 Wagner probably came across this idea in Köppen

 's Die Religion des Buddha und ihre Entstehung

 was rigidly interpreted.
 The consequences of one's karma (actions) led to personal merit or demerit, which according to the Brahmins followed the

 idea was used by Wagner in developing his scenarios for Die Sieger

 (where the one who carries a burden of sin or demerit is Prakriti) and Parsifal

 burdened is Kundry) respectively.
 It was generally regarded as a hard teaching and both in later Buddhism and in Hinduism it was softened.
 In Mahāyāna

 doctrine of "transfer of merit" became widespread and it became one (the seventh) of the pāramitā

 the merit that he has earned by his good works for the benefit of others.